 These can be deducted even if they exceed the money your business earned.
 If your business expenses are greater than your Etsy income, you'll have a business loss from your sales, which you can then deduct from any other income you have—even from another job or business.
 This deduction can reduce your taxable income.

-Declaring business losses if your business is a hobby
+Business expenses if your business is a hobby

-However, these deductions won’t reduce your taxable income if you take the standard deduction instead of itemizing your deductions.
 You are more likely to avoid hobby classification if you run the operation in a businesslike manner, depend on the income from the business, keep precise business records and show a profit in three out of five years.

 Paying self-employment tax

 If your total net income from Etsy sales is $400 or more, you must also pay self-employment tax on the income.
 Self-employment tax is comprised of Social Security and Medicare taxes — the percentage that would normally be withheld from your paychecks as an employee, plus the percentage your employer would have contributed.

 When you're a self-employed individual and your income is less than $200,000 ($250,000 if filing jointly), you're responsible for paying both types of taxes yourself.
 As of 2017, this means a total of:

 - 12.4% of the first $127,200 you earn for Social Security tax

 - 2.9% of your total income for Medicare